tmarois/Filebase/README.md

 - Indexing (adding indexed "tags" for all document searching)
 - Indexing (single document filtering, applied with all `save()` actions from validation closure)
 - Querying (searching for fields, and pulling in multiple doc results)
-- Infinite Custom Filter Search (not just 1 level)
+- Custom filters (regex on property names ??)
 - Auto-Increment ID or Create a hash ID
-- Query Caching
 - Tests (unit testing??)